 5. Eating poo

 Dogs eat faeces for many reasons; it can be a normal (while distasteful to us) dog behaviour.
 Young dogs may watch their mother clean them (who ingests faeces as a result), and mimic her.
-Fear may even cause your dog to eat faeces if he's afraid of the repercussions.
+Fear may even cause your dog to eat faeces if they’re afraid of the repercussions.
 Then again, your dog may just be curious.
 He may smell certain scents in the faeces and wonder what it tastes like.

 6. Head pressing

-If you notice your dog pressing his head against the wall or another firm object, there's a need for your immediate attention.
+If you notice your dog pressing their head against the wall or another firm object, there's a need for your immediate attention.
 Head pressing is a common sign of numerous serious problems, such as toxic poisoning or brain disease.
 Make an appointment with your dog's vet right away.

 8. Sitting on Your Feet or Between Your Legs